mjumbewu/django-rest-framework-csv/README.md

     ./manage.py test

-To run the tests against multiple environments, make sure you've installed `tox` using `pip install tox`, make sure you're not currently in a virtual environment, then simply run `tox`:
+To run the tests against multiple environments, install `tox` using `pip install tox`, make sure you're not currently in a virtual environment, then simply run `tox`:

     tox